Teen Alcohol Abuse

 US Treatment Admissions Provides Hard Evidence of Damage Caused by Early Drinking

 The Substance Abuse and Mental Health Services Administration monitors the number of people who enter treatment programs for addiction, what drug sent them there, and the age at which these people started using that drug.
-Their breakdown for 2007 reveals the damage that early drinking does.
+Their breakdown revealed the damage that early drinking does.
 Of the 406,038 who entered recovery programs for alcohol abuse that year, fully 88 percent of them started drinking when they were underage.
 Amazingly, 30 percent were 14 or younger.

 Nothing Means a Person Must Resign Himself to Being an Addict

 If a person starts to drink young and then finds himself or herself addicted to alcohol or other drugs, there is still a way out.
-The Narconon alcohol and drug recovery program has a success rate that gives hope right from the start.
-After graduation, seven out of ten graduates stay clean after they go home.